Enigma Variations: The Enigma

-Elgar accepted none of the solutions proposed in his lifetime, and took the secret with him to the grave.

 The prospect of gaining new insights into Elgar's character and composition methods, and perhaps revealing new music, continues to motivate the search for a definitive solution.
-But Norman Del Mar expressed the view that "there would be considerable loss if the solution were to be found, much of the work's attraction lying in the impenetrability of the riddle itself", and that interest in the work would not be as strong had the Enigma been solved during Elgar's lifetime.
+But the conductor Norman Del Mar expressed the view that Elgar probably did not wish the solution to be found and that it would damage the great popularity of the work if the Enigma were solved:

 Counterpoints

-Solutions in this category suggest a well-known tune which (in the proponent's view) forms a counterpoint to the theme of the Variations.
+Solutions in this category suggest a well-known tune which (in the proponent's view) forms a counterpoint to the theme of the variations.